John Reaves: Life after the NFL

 Reaves was an assistant football coach for the Florida Gators under head coach Steve Spurrier from 1990 to 1994, working primarily with the Gators quarterbacks, including Shane Matthews.
 He left Gainesville to become an assistant coach for the South Carolina Gamecocks under head coach Brad Scott from 1995 to 1997.

 Reaves was arrested on gun and drug-possession charges in 2008.
 Reaves entered an Atlanta-area substance-abuse rehabilitation program in May 2009.

+Reaves was found dead on August 1, 2017 at his Tampa home at the age of 67.

 Football family

 Reaves was the former father-in-law of current Ole Miss Rebels football head coach Lane Kiffin, who was married to Reaves's daughter Layla.
 Reaves's son David was an assistant coach under Kiffin during Kiffin's one year as the Tennessee Volunteers football head coach.
 Reaves's younger son Stephen was a back-up quarterback for the Toronto Argonauts of the Canadian Football League (CFL).